Atya patya: Grenadier or sur

 The defender in the front trench is known as a "grenadier" or "sur", and is able to run in either the front trench or the central trench.
+Grenadiers are allowed to commit any fault other than a foot fault or hand fault where part of their body goes outside of their trench.

 At the start of the inning, or after a Lona has been scored, the grenadier must "cut the squares" before tagging any assailants, meaning that the grenadier must run from the square which is formed by the intersection of the front trench and the central trench to the square formed by the intersection of the next trench and the central trench, and then back to the first square.

 Rings

 Special rules apply when two or more assailants are encircled by a regular defender and a grenadier, which is known as a "ring".

 2013 National Championship

 The national level Atya Patya tournament for 2013 was held at Bhatkal in Karnataka.
 Represented by 22 states & Union Territories, the event was organized jointly by Karnataka Atya Patya association Davangere and Bhatkal Atya Patya association.